finanalyst/collection/README.md

 ## Transfer Milestone
 (Skipped if the `:without-processing` flag is True)

-Plugins may refer to assets provided by a distribution.
-This is the stage to ensure they are referenced so that they are moved from the distribution directory to the output directory from which they are used at the completion stage.
+Plugins may generate assets that are not transfered by them, or it is important to ensure that a plugin runs after all other plugins.

+In addition, render plugins may create files that are transfered at the render stage, but should be removed after all plugins have run.
+So a transfer milestone plugin can be created to clean up the plugin's local directory.

 ## Report Milestone
 (Skipped if the `:without-processing` flag is True)